jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

  }
 ```

-The first argument `argc` represents the number of arguments and the second argument `argv` is an array of pointers to characters.
-The latter equivalent to an array of pointers to strings, since each character pointer points to the first character of the string.
+The first argument `argc` represents the number of arguments and the second argument `argv` is an array of pointers to strings (recall above ideas).
+Each character pointer points to the first character of the string.
 The first element of `argv` is always the program name and so `argc` is always at least 1.

 ### Passing by reference (C++ only) ###